hmcts/azure_env_secrets/README.md

 # AzureEnvSecrets

-A gem to load environment variables from a secrets folder.
+A gem to post process environment variables and any that are defined with the special signature are replaced with the value from the file system.

-A use case for this is where your deployed applications have a folder mounted containing the secrets rather than specifying them as environment variables.
+A use case for this where your application doesn't want to expose something as a real environment variable where everything can see it - instead, only the ruby process containing this gem can see it as an environment variable - meaning all ruby code that uses the environment variable doesnt need to change - which includes gems that use environment variables such as aws's s3 gem as an example.

 At HMCTS, this is how things are done - so this gem should be used in all ruby apps deployed on HMCTS's azure platform